tu3n4nh/CTF/PortSwigger/LearnPath/SQL_Injection/BlindSQLinjection/Lab: Blind SQL injection with conditional responses.md

 And why `SELECT 'a'`? because at the end of query have a apostrophe (') to close the string, so that we need `SELECT 'a'` to query same `'a'='a'` (return TRUE).
 All other conditions return TRUE, the only condition `LENGTH(password) > 1` to determine the value TRUE or FALSE of returned result.

-After increase length to 20 (LENGTH(password) > 20) the _Welcome back_ message disapper.
-So we confrim that password length is 20.
+After increase length to 20 (LENGTH(password) > 20) the _Welcome back_ message disappear.
+So we confirm that password length is 20.
 Next step is brute force each value in each index of password.
 To do that we need use `SUBSTRING()` function:
 ```SQL
 ' AND (SELECT SUBSTRING(password,1,1) FROM users WHERE username = 'administrator') = 'a